vrockai/pipeline-test/docs/content.md

 ---

-## Microbiome-derived metabolites in early to mid-pregnancy and risk of gestational diabetes: a metabolome-wide association study
+## Microbiome-derived metabolites in early to mid-pregnancy and risk of gestational diabetes: a metabolome-wide association study.
+ 14.10.2024, _SM Susarla, O Fiehn, I Thiele, AL Ngo, DK Barupal, RF Chehab, A Ferrara, Y Zhu_

+_Humans, Female, Diabetes, Gestational, Pregnancy, Adult, Prospective Studies, Metabolome, Case-Control Studies, Microbiota, Metabolomics_
+Pre-diagnostic disturbances in the microbiome-derived metabolome have been associated with an increased risk of diabetes in non-pregnant populations.
+However, the roles of microbiome-derived metabolites, the end-products of microbial metabolism, in gestational diabetes (GDM) remain understudied.
+We examined the prospective association of microbiome-derived metabolites in early to mid-pregnancy with GDM risk in a diverse population.

 [Source](https://doi.org/10.1186/s12916-024-03606-6)

+10.1186/s12916-024-03606-6

 ---